nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 (median rate of 0.8%)
 and are significantly less than non-memory alerts (5.7%).
+However, we do not find any
+statistically significant difference
-However, we do not find any difference in being false positive or alive between memory and non-memory related alerts.
+in being false positive or alive between memory and non-memory related alerts.